Stochastic switching of delayed feedback suppresses oscillations in genetic regulatory systems: Simple Model of Delayed Negative Feedback

 In biological and biophysical models, delays often manifest as a coarse-grained description of several processes which, cumulatively, require time.
 Hence, many details underlying biophysical processes are overlooked in fixed-delay systems.
 To capture finer dynamics, biophysical models incorporate delays that vary according to a probability distribution or evolve via some prescribed dynamics.
+We emphasize the contrast of this model setup to those such as in references \citenum{zambrano2015interplay,cao2020analytical}, where stochastic switching of the system occurs (due to inhibitor binding and unbinding) but the delay, if included, remains fixed.

 Here we implement stochasticity in delay equations by taking the delay to evolve in time according to a continuous-time discrete Markov process.
 Explicitly, consider a general autonomous delay differential equation of the form